willglynn/ford-wifi-is-broken.com/index.md

 The theory [which I've long advanced](/2016/11/17/email-1479396709.html#theory) is that there's two components inside SYNC 3, one of which is attempting 802.11r when it sends the association request frame, and another of which is not attempting 802.11r when it handles authentication.

-Late December, someone [posted SYNC 3's 2.2 update](http://www.2gfusions.net/showthread.php?tid=3881&pid=100870) which finally gave me a chance to find out.
+Late December 2016, someone [posted SYNC 3's 2.2 update](http://www.2gfusions.net/showthread.php?tid=3881&pid=100870) which finally gave me a chance to find out.
 That archive contains `HN1T-14G381-LG.tar.gz`, which contains `apps.tar.gz`, which contains a QNX6 filesystem holding some software.

 This software image offers confirmation of this theory.
 SYNC 3 uses [the usual `wpa_supplicant`](https://w1.fi/wpa_supplicant/) for its 802.11 authentication exchanges.
 This program  can support 802.11r, but it must have 802.11r turned on at compile time via `CONFIG_IEEE80211R` and it must be configured at runtime to use `key_mgmt=PSK FT-PSK`.
 The default `key_mgmt` does not include `FT-PSK`.